Apply for and Manage a Biohazard Use Authorization (BUA) for Laboratory Research or Clinical Trials Using Biohazardous Materials

 Apply for and Manage a Biohazard Use Authorization (BUA) for Laboratory or Clinical Research Using Biohazardous Materials.

-Principal investigators must obtain an approved BUA from the UC San Diego Institutional Biosafety Committee (IBC) before beginning research, clinical, or teaching activities with biohazardous materials.
+Principal investigators must obtain approval from the UC San Diego Institutional Biosafety Committee (IBC) before beginning research, clinical, or teaching activities with biohazardous materials or recombinant or synthetic nucleic acids.
+The UC San Diego IBC (Camus IBC) and UC San Diego Human Gene Therapy IBC (HGT IBC) utilize the online Biohazard Use Authorization (BUA) application.

 An approved BUA will: